ljpernic/HQ3.1/src/pages/content/fiction/2021-09-13_The-Snowball-Effect/index.md

 She paused and then leaned forward intensely, striking her clenched hand on the speaker's stand with each word for emphasis.

-"All we need is more members.
-Now get out there and recruit!"
+"*All we need is more members.
+Now get out there and recruit!*"

 I finally recognized Mrs. Searles, as an answering sudden blast of sound half deafened me.
 The crowd was chanting at the top of its lungs: "Recruit!
 Recruit!"